dru18/tuxcount/README.md

 - Run `tuxcount --help` for help.

+- Run `tuxcount --show` for show.

+- Run `tuxcount --version` for version.

 - Run the *uninstall.sh* file to uninstall the script and it's dependencies.

   `sudo bash uninstall.sh`